 Essentially it begins shortly after World War II.
 A human-like race, albeit much more advanced technologically with some psychic powers is at war.
 They have a genetic virus that they want to use on their foes, but because of its bizarre effects, they want to test it first.

 Discovering Earth, and its near identical species of humans, it is designated the test site.
-One scientist, Tachyon, disagrees and shoots down the others as they reach earth.
+One scientist, Dr. Tachyon, disagrees and shoots down the others as they reach Earth.
 After a long confusing first contact, and a terrorist threat over NYC, the gene-bomb is detonated at high altitude.

 Most of the powers seemed to have a psychic style or origin to them, even if they were physical.
 Lots of the characters had psychological limitations or crutches linked with their abilities, limiting their usefulness or complicating their lives.

 One character, one of the closest that ever came to becoming anything like a “superhero” was the Great and Powerful Turtle.
 Essentially an ace, with lots of TK, but he couldn’t use it effectively unless he felt absolutely safe.